i

 The one.com plugin

 Besides the above items, you may see other shortcuts in the menu.
 For example, the one.com plugin.
-Thanks to this plugin, you get access to the following:
+With this plugin, you get access to the following:

 6. Put your website in maintenance mode

-Before you start working on your website, you want to ensure your site is not visible to visitors.
-After all, you are building it.
-It is best to put your site in maintenance mode via a WordPress plugin to quietly set up your website behind the scenes while visitors see a standard page.
+Before you start working on your website or while you are busy building it, you want to ensure your site is not visible to visitors.
+It’s a good choice to put your site in maintenance mode via a WordPress plugin to quietly set up your website behind the scenes while visitors see a standard page.

 Plugins to put your site in maintenance mode: